Hmustf/My_C_Notes/Note_1.md

 # C Programming Language Keywords

-C has a set of reserved keywords that have special meanings and cannot be used as identifiers in programs.
-Here's a comprehensive list of all C keywords organized by categories:

 ## Data Types
 - `int` - Integer data type
 - `char` - Character data type